kskalvar/gcp-compute-ssh-self-signed-certificate/README.md

 #### Edit gcp-key-metadata

 So we need to create a metadata file so it fits the format GCP Compute requires.
-There's an before and after example so you can see the results.
+There's an before and after example below so you can see the results.

 ```
 cp gcp-key-compute-kskalvar-2023-04-22.pub gcp-key-compute-kskalvar-2023-04-22-pub-metadata

-# Vim or sed commands or use any text editor
+# vim or sed commands to use or use any text editor
 s/ssh-rsa/kskalvar:ssh-rsa/
 s/ kskalvar$//